In this article, we'll take a look at how you can import your data into Keela and some important bits and pieces of information along the way.

 Match the headers from your excel sheet to the correct field in Keela by clicking Select Field above each column in your spreadsheet.

 Once you're satisfied with the field matching and duplicates management, click the Start button to begin the import into Keela!

 How Keela checks for Duplicates in your Contact Data

 If you chose the Contacts Data Type for your new import, you'll be given some options to choose from so that the Keela system knows how we should check for duplicates in your data.

 When you import contacts, Keela scans your data for duplicate contacts using the following criteria (and in the below order)

-- Keela looks for an Origin ID (this can be what was created by Keela OR one that you've imported from another system during a contact import)
+- Keela looks for an Origin ID (the one that you've imported from another system during a contact import)